figtools/figgy.docs/docs/user-guides/how-to/manage-application-configs.md

 Figgy will look-up your currently defined state and compare it to the configuration state in your `dev` environment.
 Next, Figgy will prompt you to add any Parameter Store configurations that are missing.
-Sync will also tell you if there are orphaned configurations in Parameter Store that your code doesn't appear to need anymore.
+Sync will also tell you if there are stray configurations in Parameter Store that your code doesn't appear to need anymore.
 Finally, sync will set up [config replication](/docs/getting-started/basics/#the-solution-config-replication) for any global parameters your service needs and ensures sure they'll always be available to your service in its namespace.